abradburne/lume/README.md

 ### 3. Customizing Sidebar Navigation

-Lume provides a simple navigation system that you can customize by providing your own navigation module.
+Lume provides a simple sidebar navigation system that you can customize by providing your own navigation module.
 Here's how to set it up:

 1. Create a navigation module in your application: